pahihu/cforthu/README.md

    * works on macOS, Linux, Windows
    * supported cell sizes: 16/32/64bit
+   * supports DODOES and vocabularies

 Limitations:

    * cell addressed FORTH virtual machine
-   * does not support DOVOC
-   * does not support DODOES

 **NOTE**: There are excellent FORTHs written in C like FiCL, cforth by Mitch Bradley, PFE, and gforth.